api-platform/docs/core/filters.md

                 class: App\Filter\UserFilter
 ```

+Done: Doctrine will automatically filter all "UserAware" entities!

-Add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.
+By using PHP8 attributes, there is no need to add a listener for every request that initializes the Doctrine filter with the current user in your bundle services declaration file.

+But if you are using annotations instead of attributes, you can do as follow :

 ```yaml
 # api/config/services.yaml